logos-electromechanical/SensorWorkshop/README.md

 # Mobile Sensors Workshop

-The workshop will cover the basics of the most popular types of sensors used in mobile applications.
-You will learn about different type of sensors that are often useful in mobile applications, from simple light and temperature sensors to more complex sensors like accelerometers and gyroscopes.
-The Arduino platform will provide a handy tool for recording the sensor output and presenting it to you.
+The workshop will cover the basics of the most popular types of sensors used in mobile and wearable applications: force, position, light, temperature, tilt, compasses, and more.
+These types of sensors can enable you to build things from an automatic night light to a robot capable of navigating through a room on its own.
+The Arduino platform will provide a handy tool for recording, analyzing, presenting, and acting on the sensor output.
 Finally, each student will have the opportunity to build a sensor-enabled device with the Arduino platform.

 ## Curriculum